CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 When you have Probe selected you can examine the values of a region of locations.
 Use your mouse to draw a rectangle on the plot by clicking on a location, dragging the mouse to the opposite corner of your desired rectangle, and then releasing the mouse button.
 VERDI will create a data window displaying the grid values and will place it in the plot area of the VERDI main window as a tabbed window ([Figure 11‑13](#Figure11-13)).
 The File&gt;Export menu option at the top of the spreadsheet allows you to save probed data as a comma-delimited text file (\*.csv).

 <a id=Figure11-13></a>
 Figure 11‑13.
-Data Window Showing Probed Values for Region of Interest
+Data Window Showing Probed Values for Region of Interest<br>
 <img src="media/image061.png"/>

 ### Set Row and Column Ranges